TqoonDevTeam/TqoonDevTeam.github.io/pages/devguide/webProject/tqoon2/formula/universalCalculationFormula.md

     UPDATE partnerGoods
-    SET  orderType = 'ETYPE'
+    SET  orderType = 'FTYPE'
     ,    calcDataId = ( SELECT    id
                         FROM      CalcData with(nolock)
                         WHERE     calcInfoId = (SELECT id FROM CalcInfo with(nolock) WHERE [code] = 'TQ_STICKER_PD_02' ) )
-    WHERE id IN (SELECT partnerGoodsId FROM tblGoods with(nolock) WHERE strCategoryCodePath IN ('06PD06', '06PD07', '06PD08') AND orderType = 'ETYPE')
+    WHERE id IN (SELECT partnerGoodsId FROM tblGoods with(nolock) WHERE strCategoryCodePath IN ('06PD06', '06PD07', '06PD08') AND orderType = 'FTYPE')
     ```

 ---